GianMan89/disaster_response_pipeline/README.md

 The repository consists of the following folders and files:

-    ***app***: contains HTML and Flask files that build and run the web-based API that classifies disaster messages.\n
+- ***app***: contains HTML and Flask files that build and run the web-based API that classifies disaster messages.
-    ***data***: contains two csv files: disaster_categories.csv (class labels) and disaster_messages.csv (to be classified disaster messages and tweets), a SQLite database of the cleaned input data: Disasterresponse.db, and a Python script that loads, cleans, and saves the disaster messages and categories into the database, process_data.py.
+- ***data***: contains two csv files: disaster_categories.csv (class labels) and disaster_messages.csv (to be classified disaster messages and tweets), a SQLite database of the cleaned input data: Disasterresponse.db, and a Python script that loads, cleans, and saves the disaster messages and categories into the database, process_data.py.
-    ***models***: a Pickle file of the trained classification model, classifier.pkl, and a Python script that loads, preprocesses, trains, tests, tunes, and saves the classification model.
+- ***models***: a Pickle file of the trained classification model, classifier.pkl, and a Python script that loads, preprocesses, trains, tests, tunes, and saves the classification model.
 The model consists of a sklearn pipeline for data preprocessing and classification using sklearn CountVectorizer, TfidfTransformer, RandomForestClassifier, and GridSearchCV.

 The repository is structured as follows:

     app
     | - template
     | |- master.html # main page of web app
     | |- go.html # classification result page of web app
     |- run.py # Flask file that runs app
     data
     |- disaster_categories.csv # labels of the message data
     |- disaster_messages.csv # disaster message data
     |- process_data.py # load, clean, and save data to a SQLite database
     |- DisasterResponse.db # database to save clean data to
     models
     |- train_classifier.py # build, train, test, and save a classification pipeline
     |- classifier.pkl # saved model
-LICENSE # MIT license for this repository poetry.lock # log file of all installed Python packages pyproject.toml # package summary and dependencies README.md
+    LICENSE # MIT license for this repository poetry.lock # log file of all installed Python packages pyproject.toml # package summary and dependencies
+    README.md

 <a name="instructions"></a>
 ## 3. Instructions: